 In the Console, select a Provisioning Server within the Servers folder in the tree, then select Configure bootstrap from the Actions pane or the context menu.
 The Configure Bootstrap dialog appears.

-If a previous version of Provisioning services was installed on this server, you must change the default location from:
+If a previous version of Citrix Provisioning was installed on this server, you must change the default location from:

 If the default is not changed, the bootstrap file can not be configured from the Console and target devices will fail to boot; receiving a ‘Missing TFTP’ error message.